Nish7/Mini-CnP/DONOTREADME.md

 - https://intezer.com/blog/executable-and-linkable-format-101-part-3-relocations/
 - https://blog.cloudflare.com/how-to-execute-an-object-file-part-4/?utm_source=chatgpt.com/

+One of the questions i had:
+- if we do "abuse" relocation how do we patch them up
+- if we mark them with external symbols we produce `ardp+ldr` sequences
+- we can at JIT time, patch them up with we do have 8 byte in hand to patch them up with
+- however, issue: we might have to write `movz/movk` sequences to the handle i64 integers
+- also there remains a quesitosn regarding how do we deal with the variety of address sizes.
+- also do we patch them by inlining or add them to the address of the relocation and let the sequences handle them accrodingly?

+Maybe gpt is up to somehting?

+"Emit an LDR (literal) or ADRP+LDR that reads a 64-bit pointer from a fixed 8-byte slot placed next to (or within reachable PC range of) the stencil.
+At JIT patch time write the 8-byte pointer into that slot.
+This means your instruction bytes never change, only the 8 bytes in the literal slot do.
+Works on AArch64 and x86_64 (x86: use a RIP-relative load from a literal or movabs target in a literal).
+Minimal patch size (8 bytes), simple atomic write, robust for all pointer sizes. "

+is the blog they are using CPS style fn output which basically calls the next function in CPS manner, what i fail to underdsand is why do this, why no simply hadnle this by stripping the epilogue and add the bytes consectively?

+concateive approahc vs functinal coposition

 Expected Issues:
 - Pass stack pointer using `context` within a single register.
     - solves the ctx passing between stencils.